Sixty years after King's 'dream' speech, thousands gather in Washington

 Opponents of CRT say it distorts history and is needlessly divisive and upsetting for students.

-Speakers at Saturday's march will include civil rights leaders such as the Reverend Al Sharpton, King's son Martin Luther King III, his granddaughter Yolanda Renee King and House Minority Leader Hakeem Jeffries.
+Speakers at the march include civil rights leaders such as King's son Martin Luther King III, his granddaughter Yolanda Renee King and House Democratic leader Hakeem Jeffries.

 In terms of the goals envisioned in King's "dream," the country has come a long way since 1963, said Jonathan Greenblatt, national director of the Anti-Defamation League, which played a role in the campaign for the Civil Rights Act's enactment.